 The unemployment rate in Massachusetts was consistently below the national average from mid-1995 through November, 2005, with similar patterns of gradual improvement after the mid-2003 peak.
-The Massachusetts rate exceeded the U.S. rate for seventeen months starting in December, 2005, but only four of those differences exceeded 0.2%.
+The Massachusetts rate exceeded the U.S. rate for seventeen months starting in December, 2005, but only four of those differences exceeded 0.2 percent.
 Since April, 2007 the state rate has been below the comparable U.S. rate, seasonally adjusted.
-In April 2008, the Massachusetts rate was 4.1 percent, the lowest it had been since September 2001.
-By August 2008, the Massachusetts rate had increased to 5.3 percent, the highest it had been since May 2004.
-The following graph illustrates the movement of the state and national unemployment rates over the past sixty-eight months.
+The following graph illustrates the movement of the state and national unemployment rates over the past sixty-six months.